sigmdel/lazmacropad/README.md

 It is recommended to use the trunk version because cosmetic problems were encountered with the stable version in the macro definition window.

-Note: The Windows version of the `Serial` unit does have a serial connection status variable.
+Note: The Windows version of the `Serial` unit does not have a serial connection status variable.
 Consequently, log messages warning of a lost connection will not appear when running in Windows.

 ## 3. Macros

 There are two types of macros:

-  - Strings that are copied to the clipboard and pasted into an application.
+  - Strings that are copied to the clipboard and, from there, pasted into an application.
-  - Arrays of keyboard events
+  - Arrays of keyboard events directly injected in the operating system keyboard driver.

 The strings are UTF8 and can contain 3 escape sequences